SamuelNittala/price-scrapper/README.md

 # price-scrapper
-A scrapper built for sending notifications when prices of different products change on amazon
+A telegram-bot built for checking prices of different products change on amazon